 JOIN AN ISSUE COMMITTEE

 NSBA works on various other issues of interest which are crafted through our active Issue Committee structure.
-Any NSBA member is welcome to participate in our four Issue Committees: Taxation, Economic Development, Environmental and Regulatory Affairs, and Health and Human Resources which meet via teleconference on a monthly basis.
+Any NSBA member is welcome to participate in our four Issue Committees: Taxation, Economic Development, Environmental and Regulatory Affairs, and Health and Human Resources which meet via video conference.